 Lewisham Homes is an enterprising, not-for-profit organisation set up to improve housing in the London Borough of Lewisham.
 As well as managing 19,000 homes on behalf of Lewisham Council, we operate our own maintenance company, build new homes and find valuable ways to invest in the local community.

-Our Executive Leadership team comprises the Chief Executive, Director of Finance and Technology, Director of Development, Director of Resident Services and Director of Property Services and Safety.
+Our Executive Leadership team comprises the Chief Executive, Director of Finance and Technology, Director of Development, Director of Resident Services, Director of Repairs and Director of Assets and Safety.

 Our Chief Executive reports to the Lewisham Homes Board.
 The Board sets our strategic direction and uses its expertise to assist in guidance and decision making.
 The Board takes a close interest in and monitors performance, finance and service improvement data.

 We employ nearly 600 staff with a head office in Catford, south-east London.